Problems at work?

 If you are experiencing difficulties at work or have concerns relating to workplace practices, we advise that you check the current QM workplace policies and Equalities policies.
 This will help you determine whether there may be grounds for pursuing an issue through UCU.

 Having read the relevant policies, if you still require advice and support from a trained rep, please contact the QMUCU casework co-ordinator with your membership number and a brief outline of the issue email@example.com.

 Please get in touch as soon as you think there may be a problem.
 We are unlikely to be able to find a rep to accompany you to formal meetings at short notice.

 Caseworkers are trained reps who advise individual members who are experiencing difficulties at work.
 If there is a collective issue in your department or unit, it will be more fruitful to organize a local UCU meeting.
 This can be supported by the branch.
 Contact any member of the current QMUCU committee.

 Caseworkers can only advise on the practical aspects of problems at work, and the Union provides a community that offers solidarity.
 However, if you are feeling stressed, anxious or distressed, then we strongly advise that you seek professional help.

-For general enquiries, our casework surgeries are held on Wednesday afternoons, typically between 2-5pm.
+The first step will be to arrange to attend a half-hour slot at one of our casework surgeries which are usually are held on Wednesday afternoons, typically between 2-5pm.